-For purposes of this policy, affordable residential units are residential units that are designated as affordable to households with income at or below 80% of the area median income (AMI) for households within the Metropolitan Statistical Area, adjusted for family size.
-Such units must remain affordable for a period of 30 years.
+For purposes of this policy, affordable residential units are residential units that are designated as affordable to households with income at or below 80% of the area median income (AMI) for households within the Metropolitan Statistical Area, adjusted for family generally not be concentrated in one portion of the development.
+They must be comparable to market rate units within the development in terms of overall quality of construction, quality of exterior appearance, and energy efficiency, and must have the same access to all on-site amenities available to market rate units.